 The coati is similar looking to a raccoon type of creature.
 The good news is that this is fairly tame and are often experienced along the trails of the lower or upper falls trails.
 Butterflies are numerous near the location where the train ends on the way to Devil’s Throat.

 Iguazu Falls are the highlight attraction of Iguazu National Park.
 Since the majority of the falls occur on the Argentine side, there are more trails and varied views of the falls.
-The best way to experience the falls is taking the various trails that provide postcard views of the falls.
+The best way to experience the falls is by taking the various trails that provide postcard views of the falls.

 Each month during a 5-day window where there is a full moon, visitors are allowed to purchase a train trip up at night to see Devil’s Throat under the light of the moon.
 It is possible to see moonbows, which are rainbows created by the mist of the falls and the light of the moon.